onflow/flow-core-contracts/README.md

 `FlowClusterQC.cdc` and `FlowDKG.cdc` manage processes specific to collector and consensus nodes, respectively.
 `FlowEpoch.cdc` ties all of the epoch and staking contracts together into a coherent state machine that will run on its own.

+## Flow Contract Audits

+`contracts/FlowContractAudits.cdc`

+This contract contains a list of contract audit vouchers used for contract deployment.
+If enabled, on contract deployment the FVM will check the code hash and target account against the list of vouchers on this contract.
+The service account can authorize auditors to add/remove items to/from the list on this contract.

 # Testing

 To run the tests in the repo, use `make test`.